juan11iguel/SOLhycool/modeling/matlab/exports/for_testing/readme.txt

 Verify that a Linux version of Python 3.9, 3.10, 3.11, and/or 3.12 is installed.

-2. Installing the combined_cooler_model Package
+2. Installing the combined_cooler Package

-A. Change to the directory that contains the file setup.py and the subdirectory combined_cooler_model.
+A. Change to the directory that contains the file setup.py and the subdirectory combined_cooler.
 If you do not have write permissions, copy all its contents to a temporary location and change to that directory.

 B. Execute the command: